ibm-cloud-docs/vpc/vsi_is_profiles.md

 |---------|---------|---------|---------|---------|---------|---------|
 | gx3-24x120x1l40s | 24 | 12 | 120 | 50 | 1 | - |
 | gx3-48x240x-2l40s | 48 | 24 | 240 | 100 | 2 | - |
 {: caption="Table 8.
-GPU gx3 l40S 24 GB profile options for Intel x86-64 instances" caption-side="bottom"}
+GPU gx3 L40S 24 GB profile options for Intel x86-64 instances" caption-side="bottom"}
-{: #gpu-intel-x86-64-gx3-l40S}
+{: #gpu-intel-x86-64}
-{: tab-title="gx3 l40S"}
+{: tab-title="gx3 L40S"}
 {: tab-group="GPU"}
 {: class="simple-tab-table"}
-{: summary="GPU gx3 l40S 24 GB profile options for Intel x86-64 virtual server instances."}
+{: summary="GPU gx3 L40S 24 GB profile options for Intel x86-64 virtual server instances."}

-### Considerations for v100, a100, l4, and l40S GPU profiles
+### Considerations for V100, A100, L4, and L40S GPU profiles
 {: #considerations-gpu-profiles}

-When you create a `-v100`, `-a100`, `l4`, `l40S` GPU profile, keep the following recommendations in mind.
+When you create a `-v100`, `-a100`, `l4`, or `l40S` GPU profile, keep the following recommendations in mind.

 - During {{site.data.keyword.Bluemix_notm}} periodic maintenance, GPU workloads aren't secure live migrated.
 Instead, the virtual server instance is restarted.
 You are notified 30 days in advance of any maintenance where the virtual server instance restarts.
 For more information, see [Understanding cloud maintenance operations](/docs/vpc?topic=vpc-about-cloud-maintenance).
 - If you are using GPU profiles, you need to install the NVIDA driver onto your virtual server instance.
 For more information, see [Managing GPUs](/docs/vpc?topic=vpc-managing-gpus).